International Student Admissions

 Skidmore has seen a steady increase in applications from international students in

-from 126 countries, representing 22% of our applicant pool.
+from 126 countries, representing nearly 30% of our applicant pool.

-Due to the volume of international students, we cannot accommodate all requests for off-campus or Skype interviews.
-However, we do offer four interview options for international students.
+Due to the volume of international students, we cannot accommodate all requests for off-campus or online interviews.
+However, we do offer five interview options for international students.

 - An on-campus interview while visiting.